yehor1959/job-offers/README.md

 5. User choose one of offers;
 6. User read all info about an offer;
 7. User apply to the offer;

+Modules:

+1. check our user registered or not = AuthorizationModule;
+2. send all the offers to the app = OffersSender;
+3. sort all offers = OffersSorter;